jmccall2/CS460_EHB_Simulation_Environment/README.md

 to go into a bad state.**
 * Tiretrack animations/wobble do not work in reverse (simple fix)
 * Speed gauge does not work in reverse (simple fix)
+* The sun follows the car onto the land

 GUI: